edgedb/rfcs/text/1002-required-by-default.rst

 More importantly, despite the usability sacrifice, this approach would solve the issue only partially.
-It is still perfectly possible for the user to choose the wrong qualifier initially, for instance by making the wrong assumption about a given field, or by blindly copying it from somewhere else.
+It is still perfectly possible for the user to choose the wrong qualifier initially, for instance by making the wrong assumption about a given pointer, or by blindly copying it from somewhere else.

 Migration